Agriculture's Sustainable Future In The Gardening World

 Another method of controlling pests is to climb a link up the food chain and utilize predator pests.
 Frequent feasters on corn, for example, are the armyworm, the aphid, and the Japanese beetle.
 Rather than dealing with the unintended consequences of chemical insecticides, some farmers choose to introduce predator bugs like parasitic wasps, lacewings, and centipedes that, for instance, have strong appetites for aphids.

 In the same way, animal agriculture is positively affected by sustainable best practices.
-A bane to many livestock farmers is a surplus animal waste.
+A bane to many livestock farmers is surplus animal waste.
 Crops can only absorb so much of it as fertilizer.
 The rest must be stored and shipped off the farm lest the gases from manure become a threat to human and animal health.
 Such disposal is expensive and time-consuming.
 In this area, technology serves the cause of sustainability.
 With the advent of anaerobic digesters, methane can now be extracted from the manure and used as an on-farm energy source, lowering—even eliminating—electric bills.
 Better still, the residue ash serves as a potent and ecologically friendly fertilizer.
 This technology is expensive, but the USDA offers loans for qualified farms to purchase this equipment.
-Also, nurseries, garden growers and other forms of nursery growers and horticulturists growing tobacco and other type crops utilize these services also.
+Also, nurseries, garden growers, and other forms of nursery growers and horticulturists growing tobacco and other crops utilize these services.

 For your Agriculture needs visit TN Nursery